-Tom T. Hall, country music’s hitmaking ‘Storyteller,’ dies at 85
+Tom T. Hall, country music’s hit-making ‘Storyteller,’ dies at 85

 Sure cuts down on the runnin’ around

-Thomas Hall was born on May 25, 1936, in Olive Hill, a small town in eastern Kentucky.
+Thomas T. Hall was born on May 25, 1936, in Olive Hill, a small town in eastern Kentucky.
 He was one of eight children.
 His father was a laborer and part-time minister who worked at a brick plant, and his mother was a homemaker.

 From an early age, Mr. Hall was a prolific reader and was captivated by music broadcasts on the radio, including Ernest Tubb’s “Midnite Jamboree.”
 He wrote in his autobiographical “The Storyteller’s Nashville” — originally published in 1979 and expanded in 2016 — that he knew from the age of 4 that he would someday be a songwriter in Nashville.
 A Christmas poem he wrote when he was 8 provided an early glimpse of the imagery and emotion he would later convey in his songs: